gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 ```

 In addition, you can confirm the test dataset files have been uploaded into the
-Wasabi bucket at `gigadb-dataset/dev` using the web console with your Wasabi
+Wasabi bucket by looking at the contents of `gigadb-dataset/dev` in the web
-subuser account.
+console with your Wasabi subuser account.

-## Production usage on live server
+## Using the migration tool on backup server to copy real datasets to Wasabi

 In order for the script to copy `live` GigaDB data, the `--use-live-data` option
-should be provided when calling this script as follows:
+should be provided when calling the `rclone_copy.sh` script as follows:
 ```
 $ docker-compose run --rm -e HOST_HOSTNAME=`hostname` rclone_cngb /app/rclone_copy.sh --starting-doi 100216 --ending-doi 100221 --use-live-data
 ```

+This command will copy a selection of real GigaDB data

 If the `--use-live-data` flag is used and the script determines that it is not
 running on the CNGB server then the script will exit with an error message: